sakixchy/Fate_Watch_Order/README.md

 # Home Page
 ## Hero image
 ![hero image](assets/images/project-image-hero.webp) <br>
 The "Hero image" as it says, it's an image at the center of attention the moment a user visits the website.
-It has <br>
-an image of the prominent figures of the series, therefore meking the users fimiliarizing with the whole ethos.
+It has an image of the prominent figures of the series, therefore making the users fimiliarizing with the whole ethos.

 ## Must Watch Movies
 ![cards feature](assets/images/readme/cardsfeauture.png)<br>